For best experience please turn on javascript and use a modern browser!

 Focus on youth: Three research lines

-The program focuses on children and adolescents.
+The programme focuses on children and adolescents.
 In recent decades, the media entertainment environment of children and adolescents has changed dramatically: It has become more fast-paced, arousing, and violent; it has been targeting children at an ever younger age, and it has increasingly been intertwined with information and education.
 Although entertainment-effects research among young people has mushroomed in the past decade, we lack a decisive answer to many important questions of vital importance to parents, policy makers, and the society at large.
 This program consists of three major research lines.

 Programme Group Director